Kildrummy Castle: Architecture

 Kildrummy Castle is "shield-shaped" in plan with a number of independent towers.
 The flat side of the castle overlooks a steep ravine; moreover, on the opposite side of the castle the walls come to a point, which was once defended by a massive twin-towered gatehouse.
 The castle also had a keep, called the Snow Tower, taller than the other towers, built in the French style, as at Bothwell Castle.
 Extensive earthworks protected the castle, including a dry moat and the ravine.
 Most of the castle foundations are now visible, along with most of its lower-storey walls.
 Archaeological excavations in 1925 uncovered decorative stone flooring and evidence of battles.

 Today

 The castle was given into the care of the Ministry of Works in 1951, and is now owned by its successor organisation, Historic Environment Scotland.
-Kildrummy Castle gardens, in the quarry used to excavate stone for the castle, are both open to the public.
+The castle and its gardens, in the quarry used to excavate stone for the castle, are both open to the public.

 A hotel (the Kildrummy Castle Hotel) has been built on the old estate, overlooking the ruins.

 Kildrummy Castle was the venue for the Scottish Sculpture Open, sometimes known as the Kildrummy Open, organised by the Scottish Sculpture Workshop from 1981 to 1997.